What every teacher should know

-How to enhance spelling development in your classroom
+How to enhance spelling development in our classrooms

-An awareness of spelling development can help teachers plan instruction.
-For beginning and semi-phonetic spellers, teachers should teach letter-sound correspondences, the alphabetic principle, and concepts of print such as left-to-right directionality.
+An awareness of spelling development can help us plan instruction.
+For beginning and semi-phonetic spellers, we should teach letter-sound correspondences, the alphabetic principle, and concepts of print such as left-to-right directionality.
 When children can spell reasonably well phonetically, they should be introduced to common spelling patterns appropriate to their grade level and to spelling generalizations, such as the rules for adding endings to a base word.